downiec/cog-react/README.md

 ### `./COG_tasks.sh --copy`

 The above command will copy over static files from current front-end to place them in the appropriate COG installation directory.
+You can specify the location within the cog_build.config file (default), or you can set the path as an argument: `./COG_tasks.sh --copy <path_to_copy_to>`
 ### `./COG_tasks.sh --build`

 Above command will build the esgf-subscriptions application for legacy COG integration.
 The build is minified and the filenames include the hashes.<br>